-- Some local area networks use a star topology, which is a complete bipartite graph $K{1,n}$, as shown in (a).
-All devices are connected to a central control device. - Other local networks are based on a ring topology, where each device is connected to exactly two others using C_n , as illustrated in (b).
-Messages may be sent around the ring. - Others, as illustrated in (c), use a W_n based topology, combining the features of a star topology and a ring topology. - Various special graphs also play a role in parallel processing where processors need to be interconnected as one processor may need the output generated by another. - The n-dimensional hypercube, or n-cube, Q_n , is a common way to connect processors in parallel, e.g., Intel Hypercube. - Another common method is the mesh network, illustrated here for 16 processors.
+- Some local area networks use a star topology, which is a complete bipartite (defined in a few slides) graph K{1,n}, as shown in (a).
+All devices are connected to a central control device. - 2 Other local networks are based on a ring topology, where each device is connected to exactly two others using C_n , as illustrated in (b).
+Messages may be sent around the ring. - (3) Others, as illustrated in (c), use a W_n-based topology, combining the features of a star topology and a ring topology. - 4 Various special graphs also play a role in parallel processing where processors need to be interconnected as one processor may need the output generated by another. - a The n-dimensional hypercube, or n-cube, Q_n , is a common way to connect processors in parallel, e.g., Intel Hypercube. - Another common method is the mesh network, illustrated here for 16 processors.